Managing Diarrhea During Period: Causes and Relief

 • Manage Diet: Avoid foods that can aggravate the digestive system, such as spicy foods, caffeine, and fatty foods.
 Incorporating bananas, rice, applesauce, and toast (BRAT diet) can help stabilize your digestion.

 • Stay Hydrated: Since diarrhea can lead to dehydration, it’s important to drink plenty of fluids.
 Water, herbal teas, and electrolyte solutions can be especially helpful.
-Aim to drink at least 8 glasses of water a day, more if you are experiencing diarrhea.
+Aim to drink at least 8 glasses of water a day, more if you are experiencing diarrhea to rehydrate fast.

 • Over-the-counter Medications: Anti-diarrheal medications like loperamide can be effective in controlling diarrhea.
 However, these should be used cautiously and ideally under the guidance of a healthcare provider.